St John the Baptist Church (Waimate North)

-St. John the Baptist Church was built in 1831 by the Church Missionary Society (CMS) at Te Waimate mission at Waimate North, inland from the Bay of Islands.
+St John the Baptist Church is an heritage-listed Anglican Church and associated churchyard built in 1831 by the Church Missionary Society (CMS) at Te Waimate mission at Waimate North, inland from the Bay of Islands, in New Zealand.

+History

 In 1841, it became the first seat of Bishop George Selwyn when he arrived in New Zealand to take up his appointment as the first Anglican Bishop of New Zealand.
 Bishop Selwyn established St. John’s College at the mission in June 1842 to provide theology to candidates for ordination into the Anglican Church.
 On 26 September 1844 Bishop Selwyn presided over the first Synod held in New Zealand at the church.

 During the Flagstaff War soldiers from the 58th and 99th Regiments, casualties of the Battle of Ohaeawai (July 1845), were buried in the graveyard of the church, including Captain Grant of the 58th Regiment, and Lieutenant George Phillpotts of HMS Hazard.

-The construction of St. John the Baptist Church

-The construction of the church at Te Waimate was commenced in May 1831 and it was completed in 6 weeks.
-The name of the church was chosen as St. John the Baptist day fell on 24 June.
+The construction of the church at Te Waimate was commenced in May 1831 and it was completed in six weeks.
+The name of the church was chosen as St John the Baptist day fell on 24 June.
 The original church also served as a school room.

 The first child baptised at the church was Edward Blomfield Clarke on 10 July 1831.
 The first church wedding of two Europeans in New Zealand was conducted on 11 October 1831, between William Gilbert Puckey (26), son of a CMS carpenter, William Puckey, and Matilda Elizabeth Davis (17), second daughter of the Rev. Richard Davis.

-The existing St. John the Baptist Church was built in 1870 and 1871.
+The existing St John the Baptist Church was built in 1870 and 1871.

 List of clergymen (1830–1909)

-The clergymen appointed to St. John the Baptist Church were:
+The clergymen appointed to St John the Baptist Church were: